His name is Jack Bauer, he's a federal agent. A federal agent!

 In Day 9 there's the unnamed gunman who killed Audrey and is able to escape from Kate, as he's never seen again for the rest of the finale.
 As it stands, he's the only person to directly kill someone close to Jack and not suffer some sort of grisly death at his hands like Conrad Haas or Pavel Tokarev have.

 Kick the Dog: In season 8, Sergei Bazhaev shoots and kills his own son, who is suffering from radiation poisoning, so that his other son, Josef, will stop trying to treat him, despite the latter having already learned how to do so from a doctor, because of his paranoia that doing so will expose them.

-It was to infiltrate a terrorist cell, which automatically makes it If You're So Evil, Eat This Kitten, and he was hardly a kitten.
-And considering that he was charged with eight counts of kidnapping a minor, two counts of child pornography, and first degree murder, it's hard to feel bad about it.
+In the first episode of Day 2, Jack murders Marshall Goren and chops off his head in order to infiltrate a terrorist cell.
+Considering that Goren was charged with eight counts of kidnapping a minor, two counts of child pornography, and first degree murder, it's hard to feel bad about it.

 Jack throwing Margot Al-Harazi out the window to her death in Day 9.

 Killed Mid-Sentence: Subverted in case of Renee Walker.
 She stopped talking not because she was dead, but because she was wounded to death.